zjp-CN/mdbook-theme/README.md

 especially creating a pagetoc on the right and setting full color themes from the offical [ace](https://github.com/ajaxorg/ace) editor.

+> Warning: this repo is not actively maintained.
+Variable setting from book.toml may no longer work.
+> You can always modify theme files without this tool.

 # installation

 `mdbook-theme` package includes two CLIs :